-We’ve previously discussed the theme of trust, and this post moves onto insight - understanding your customer and how to deliver to them.
+Understanding your customer and how to deliver to them delivers vital insight to your business.
 Doing this successfully is obviously central to providing excellent customer service, and to achieve this there are three important areas to consider:

 1. Use insight to be in the right place

 The last few years have seen an explosion in the number of channels on which consumers can interact with businesses; the average person now contacts brands around nine times a month across multiple channels according to Eptica’s data.
 On average they use email for 27% of these interactions, followed by web self-service, telephone and social media (17% each), with contacts made through chat and chatbots standing at 11%.

 As you’d expect, when people contact brands they want the process to be fast and seamless.
 So, one of the first priorities must be to understand customer channel preferences and have a presence where they want to interact with you.
 Be in the right place, with the right agents, armed with the required skills and knowledge.

 At a time when the volume of interactions is so high doing this isn’t easy.
 Indeed, when asked what their preferred channels were for finding information from insurers, consumers picked the web (56%), email (49%) and chat (49%).
 Yet, our evaluation of insurance companies found that they scored highest on Facebook (65%), which just 8% of consumers wanted to use!

 Here’s how you can support your agents to achieve understand the customer and better meet their needs:

 - Create a centralized knowledge base that can provide fast, accurate answers both to agents across all channels and directly to consumers that may be using it for self-service.
 Build AI and Natural Language Processing (NLP) into your knowledge base to understand customer questions and to help deliver relevant information faster, improving both the customer and the employee experience

 - Break down channel silos by training your agents so they have the skills to deal confidently to customers whatever the channel